STBrinkmann/CGEI-Vancouver/workflow/01_elevation_data/README.md

 been merged to one raster image and cropped and masked to the study area.

-The final DSM and DTM are provided on Zenodo and is reccomended to locate both images in the following folder *“data/01_Elevation/02_processed/”.*

 ### Bibliography

 <div id="refs" class="references csl-bib-body hanging-indent">